pkoretic/LetiHome/README.md

 used to open currently selected application.<br/>
 `Menu` key or mouse `right click` can be used to open wallpaper picker.<br/>
 Mouse `left click` also opens application.

+## Support

+Launcher can be easily extended to support many different scenarios that suit commercial usage.
+For support contact us at **support@qaap.io**.